Johnson returns to lead NC State past Detroit Mercy 84-65

 BIG PICTURE

 N.C.
 State: Starting post player D.J.
 Funderburk remained out with an indefinite suspension, so the Wolfpack still weren’t at full strength.
 But N.C.
 State showed that it’s a different team with Johnson at point guard.
-He made a major impact on the game despite shooting just 1 of 8, tallying 10 assists and seven rebounds.
+He made a major impact on the game despite shooting just 1 of 8.

 UP NEXT